fraunhoferfokus/cordova-plugin-presentation/doc/index.md

 ## navigator.presentation.requestSession

-By calling navigator.presentation.requestSession(url), the script on the page tries to launch <!--or resume -->a presentation on a secondary screen.
-Based on the url argument, the UA looks for <!--existing sessions and -->available screens, and presents a screen picker user interface to the user.
-Out of the list of <!--existing sessions or -->available screens the user selects one item. <!--If an existing session was selected, the session is resumed by establishing a communication channel. -->If a new screen was selected, the UA connects to the selected screen, brings up a new window on the selected screen, starts to show the content denoted by the url argument, and the UA establishes a communication channel with this window.
+By calling navigator.presentation.requestSession(url), the script on the page tries to launch a presentation on a secondary screen.
+Based on the url argument, the UA looks for available screens, and presents a screen picker user interface to the user.
+Out of the list of available screens the user selects one item.
+If a new screen was selected, the UA connects to the selected screen, brings up a new window on the selected screen, starts to show the content denoted by the url argument, and the UA establishes a communication channel with this window.

     var session = navigator.presentation.requestSession(url)